Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.06.08 18:00 LYY

+- Modify `generateAPI.py` and `generateUI.py`, speed up IO process.
+Now the time of generating image is almost the same as the time of the music.

+- Add a little prompt.

 ## 24.06.07 18:00 SQA

 - Move the code into `/ssdshare/MI-T/code`.
 Modify the helm template so that you directly run the code in ssdshare.